What Does Brain Fog Feel Like?

-N3 (Stage 3) is the deepest and most restorative stage of sleep and it is the most difficult to wake up from.
-Whereas, REM sleep is critical for your brain activity related to learning and memory.
-On average, adults spend 10-15 % and 20-25% of total sleep time in deep and REM sleep, respectively.
+N3 (Stage 3) is the deepest and most restorative stage of sleep, and it is the most difficult to wake up from.
+REM sleep is critical for your brain activity related to learning and memory.
+Adults spend 10-15 % and 20-25% of total sleep time in deep and REM sleep, respectively.

-Sleep disorders like obstructive sleep apnea (OSA) can have a significant impact on physical and psychological functioning, as well as quality of life.
-It causes the brain to experience lack of oxygen and disrupted sleep, which can lead to cognitive dysfunction.
-OSA is thought to be a risk factor for dementia.
+Sleep deprivation can have a significant impact on physical and psychological functioning, as well as the quality of life.
+It causes the brain to experience a lack of oxygen and disrupted sleep, leading to cognitive dysfunction.

 Supplementation of magnesium improves sleep and sleep quality.
 So, consider our magnesium supplements for a better slumber.